 The charter was created to assist Southampton City Council in its transition towards zero carbon making it a cleaner, greener and healthier city.
-The GCC has five main themes, summarised below (click on an icon to find out more).
+The GC has five main themes, summarised below (click on an icon to find out more).

 Addressing air quality in the City, encouraging low emission vehicles and disincentivising high emission vehicles.

-The Tracker measures performance across the five main GCC themes, which are sub-divided into 39 sub-themes (Fig.1).
+The Tracker measures performance across the five main GC themes, which are sub-divided into 39 sub-themes (Fig.1).
 The weighting of each theme and sub-theme has been evaluated through a mathematical approach based on the Analytical Hierarchy Process (AHP) supported by input from selected experts in the field to arrive at a consensus in the weighting.
 All items are scored based on specific guidelines taking into account the size and type of organization.

 Figure 1: GCC Themes & Sub-Themes

-In order for the signatories to participate in the process of tracking their progress, appropriate templates are provided by the GCC Tracker team upon registration to allow data collection based on the five themes.
+In order for the signatories to participate in the process of tracking their progress, appropriate templates are provided by the GC Tracker team upon registration to allow data collection based on the five themes.
 The templates are currently available as five documents (each relevant to a specific theme) with an accompanying guide.
 Within the templates, the questions asked are predominantly yes or no with occasional prompts for data.
 In the current status an organisation can provide general assumptions where data is unavailable (merely stating that this is the case).
 The information provided in the templates indicates a measure of the present and a record of progress.
 It is also an educational tool not only showing opportunity for investment but also highlighting where current data may be enhanced.

 The Tracker team will provide assistance where necessary either through email or a video consultation.
 Once the templates are completed, send these directly to the team to allow the scores to be finalised (in the future the templates will be available in a web portal with automated assessment which can be made public or kept private).
 As shown in Fig.2, the final score has a five grade ranking with a breakdown for the scores in specific sub-themes.
 It is intended that the templates to be completed annually to allow for organisation to track the impact of their progress against the sustainability strategies.